Dissipative dynamics of an interacting spin system with collective damping: Fluctuations over Mean Field

 which has the same form in thermodynamic limit $N\rightarrow \infty$ as defined in equation \ref{temp1}.
 Thus fluctuations due to finite number of particles $N$ reduce the effective temperature.

 Now, we take into account the contribution of cubic and quartic terms in the effective action.
-In principle we can sum upto all orders of perturbation and get the following equation
+In principle we can sum up to all orders of perturbation and get the following equation

 where ${\rm G}_0^{-1}$ is the bare Greens function, $\mathcal{G}$ is the dressed Greens function due to the interactions and the self energy matrix is $\Sigma= $.
-However, we restrict here to the qualitative ideas, where as the full details of effects of interactions are treated seperately \cite{MQLU} within the renormalization group approach in Keldysh space.
+However, we restrict here to the qualitative ideas, where as the full details of effects of interactions are treated separately \cite{56} within the renormalization group approach in Keldysh space.

 We consider the effect of fluctuations at first order of $\frac{\lambda}{N}$.
 The cubic terms at this order are $\int_{t}[2\phi_0 \phi_{cl}^2 \phi_{q}^* + \phi_0^* \phi_{cl}^2 \phi_q + {\rm c.c.} ]$.
 This term breaks the $\mathcal{Z}_2$- symmetry, $\phi_{cl/q} \rightarrow -\phi_{cl/q}$ and can be treated as the external ``magnetic`` field term.
 In general, the fluctuations can modify the position of the critical point and these terms serve the corrections to the mean field position of the phase transition.
 However, we can eliminate these odd order terms by applying the external drive.
 This kind of situation also arises in the liquid-gas transition, where there is no obvious symmetry, however, one can choose parameters such as density to eliminate odd terms.
-This phase transition, despite the absence of symmetry, is of the Ising type \cite{chaikin}.
+This phase transition, despite the absence of symmetry, is of the Ising type \cite{55}.
 A similar conclusion holds if we take fluctuations at higher order of $\lambda/N$.
-Moreover, we can show \cite{MQLU} that this model undergoes a second order thermodynamic phase transition of $\phi^4$-theory with $\mathcal{Z}_2$-symmetry We thus conclude that the driven-dissipative model considered here undergoes a continuous Ising- type phase transition.
+Moreover, we can show \cite{56} that this model undergoes a second order thermodynamic phase transition of $\phi^4$-theory with $\mathcal{Z}_2$-symmetry We thus conclude that the driven-dissipative model considered here undergoes a continuous Ising- type phase transition.

-\section{conclusions}
+\section{Conclusions}